Outloud is a multi-arts company that exists to enrich and empower the young people and wider community of Bankstown Canterbury area.

 RESPECT is funded by The Smith Family’s Community for Children project, the Australian Government through the Department of Social Services, and Impact100.

-Funded through Multicultural NSW COMPACT program, Stories of Strength involves training cohorts of young local high school students in professionally interviewing at a level friends, family and neighbours who have a story of strength to tell.
+STORIES OF STRENGTH involves training cohorts of young local high school students in professionally interviewing at a level friends, family and neighbours who have a story of strength to tell.
 These stories are then showcased through various on-line and local platforms such exhibitions at local shopping centres and libraries.
 Our aim is to share these inspiring stories of resilience with a bigger audience to counter hate and division in our society.

 ARTISTS IN RESIDENCE